Estimating Instance-dependent Bayes-label Transition Matrix using a Deep Neural Network: Introduction

-These two advantages naturally motivate us to collect a set of examples with their theoretically guaranteed Bayes optimal labels out of the noisy data and train a \textit{deep neural network} to approximate the \textit{Bayes label transition matrix}.
-The collected examples, inferred Bayes optimal labels, and their noisy labels are served as data points to optimize the deep neural network.
-Compared with the previous transition matrix estimation methods~\cite{patrini2017making,xia2019revision,xia2020part}, which made assumptions and leveraged hand-crafted priors to approximate the transition matrices, we train a deep neural network to estimate the \textit{instance-dependent label transition matrix} with a reduced feasible solution space, which achieves lower approximation error, better generalization, and superior classification performance.
+These two advantages naturally motivate us to collect a set of examples and exploit their Bayes optimal labels to approximate the \textit{Bayes-label transition matrix} $T^*(\mathbf{x})$.
+Due to the high complexity of the instance-dependent matrix $T^*(\mathbf{x})$, we simplify its estimation by parameterizing it using a deep neural network.
+The collected examples, inferred Bayes optimal labels, and their noisy labels are served as data points to optimize the deep neural network to approximate the $T^*(\mathbf{x})$.
+Compared with the previous method~\citep{xia2020part}, which made assumptions and leveraged hand-crafted priors to approximate the instance-dependent transition matrices, we train a deep neural network to estimate the \textit{instance-dependent label transition matrix} with a reduced feasible solution space, which achieves lower approximation error, better generalization, and superior classification performance.

-The rest of this paper is organized as follows.
-In Section \ref{sec:2}, we briefly review related works on noise models and learning with noisy labels.
-In Section~\ref{sec:pre}, we introduce some background knowledge and the definition of \textit{Bayes label transition matrix}.
-In Section~\ref{sec:method}, we explain how to estimate Bayes label transition matrices using deep neural networks.
-In Section \ref{sec:4}, we provide empirical evaluations of our learning algorithm.
-In Section \ref{sec:conclusion}, we conclude our paper.